Georges Tavard: Women's role in the church

 Tavard raised the issue of women's roles within the Catholic Church in his 1973 book, Women in Christian Tradition, one of the first major theologians to do so.
 While he remained a part of the minority for his view that women needed a bigger role in the Catholic Church, he insisted that the ordination of women was not only fair but also necessary to the survival of the church.
-Tavard predicted that within fifty years of the book's publication, women would be able to be ordained and priests would be allowed to marry.
+Tavard wrongly predicted that within fifty years of the book's publication, women would be able to be ordained and priests would be allowed to marry.
 True to his ecumenist beliefs, Tavard cited the models of Protestant churches when prescribing a remedy for the waning numbers of Catholic vocations.
 While he acknowledged that a referendum allowing women to be ordained would fail in a referendum amongst American Catholics, he pointed out that it would succeed amongst French Catholics and thus was an unavoidable aspect of future Catholicism.